milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

   status: Unhealthy
 ```

-Check the status of the Milvus Pods again.
+Check the status of the Milvus pods again.

 ```
 $ kubectl get pods